smiosoft/development-guide/src/style-guide/components/splash-screen/README.md

 ![examine-basic-box](./.assets/examine-basic-box.png)

+1. **Content**
-1. **Content** is aligned in the middle of the viewport
+   - Aligned in the middle of the viewport
-2. **Application logo**, or smiosoft logo as a default/fallback
+2. **Application icon**
+   - Prefer size of `80px x 80px`
+   - Prefer single colour
+   - Default to the Smiosoft logo when there isn't a dedicated icon for the application
-3. **Application name** in bold and capital letters
+3. **Application name**
+   - Bold and upper-case
+4. **Loader**
-4. **Loader**, a simple animated line to indicate a process is being carried out and the user should wait
+   - Simple animated line to indicate a process is being carried out and the user should wait